mrdvt92/perl-RF-Antenna-Planet-MSI-Format/README.md

 ## read

 Reads an antenna pattern file and parses the data into the object data structure.
+Returns the object so that the called can be chained.

     $antenna->read($filename);